openshift/openshift-tools/openshift_tools/ircbot/openshift_sre/README.md

 ## On-Call and Shift Lead Rotation

-**IMPORTANT**

-    A Google Cloud service account JSON file is required to be able to access Google Sheet documents.
-Additionally, the "Drive API" and "Sheets API" must be enabled for the project.

-* Creating a service account: https://cloud.google.com/storage/docs/authentication#service_accounts
-* Enabling the APIs (see steps 2 & 3): https://pygsheets.readthedocs.io/en/latest/authorizing.html

 ***

 Provides the following commands:

-* `.track <google_sheet_url>`
+* `.track`
-  * Begins tracking on-call and shift lead rotations from a provided google spreadsheet
+  * Begins tracking on-call and shift lead rotations from PagerDuty
   * Becomes a [monitored](#channel-monitoring) channel
 * `.untrack`
   * Stops tracking on-call and shift lead rotations for channel